Only one plot is allowed per household for new gardeners.

 All gardeners must practice ORGANIC methods (see FOG Organic Standards).
 Serious infractions will be referred to the Steering Committee and gardener may be dismissed immediately.

 Do not enter another person’s plot without permission.

-For everyone’s safety, please supervise your children (FOG abuts two busy streets and the Mill River).
+Children must be supervised at all times within the garden (FOG abuts two busy streets and the Mill River).

 Many people garden to enjoy the peace and quiet of nature, and noise carries easily, especially to our immediate neighbors.
 Please keep radios, cell phones and conversations to a reasonable volume.
 Per Northampton’s noise ordinance, loud machinery (like mowers or rototillers) are not allowed between 10:00 p.m. and 7:00 a.m.

-We encourage gardeners to compost in FOG’s central compost sites (located in resource areas – see map).
-Please do not establish personal compost bins on your plot.
+We encourage gardeners to compost in FOG’s central compost sites (located in resource areas – see 2014 FOG map).
+Please do not establish personal compost piles on your plot.
 Compost only non-diseased plant and vegetable material an

 d cover fresh compost with soil, straw or leaves to discourage animals.
 Do not bring personal kitchen waste to the compost piles.
 Non-compostable material including metal, plastic, treated wood, glass, etc., as well as diseased plant material must be packed out of the site.
 No waste may be placed elsewhere – i.e. in paths, roads, wet areas, etc.

 No structures installed on gardeners’ plots may be considered “permanent.”
 Where necessary for safety and to prevent winter damage, we reserve the right to ask gardeners to remove structures, including trellises and hoop houses, at the season’s end.

-The FOG Steering Committee communicates to gardeners regularly through our electronic newsletter with the subject line “FOG Newsletter”.
+The FOG Steering Committee communicates to gardeners regularly through our electronic bulletin with the subject line “FOGhorn”.
 Gardeners agree to read these notices carefully and are responsible for being aware of the information published.
-This could include volunteer opportunities, events, changes in rules, deadlines, etc..
-Send notice of email address changes to email@example.com, and notify us immediately if you are not receiving these emails.
+This could include volunteer opportunities, events, changes in rules, deadlines, etc. Send notice of email address changes to email@example.com, and notify us immediately if you are not receiving these emails.